 Should I appoint a data protection officer?

-A data protection officer should be designated (regardless of the number of employees!) in three specific cases:
+A Data Protection Officer should be appointed (regardless of the number of employees) in the following three specific cases:

-A) the processing is carried out by a public authority or body;
+A) When processing is carried out by a public authority or body;

-B) where the core activities of the controller or processor consist of processing operations which require regular and systematic monitoring of data subjects to a large extent; or
+B) When the core activities of the controller or processor involve processing operations that require regular and systematic monitoring of data subjects on a large scale; or

 Connected courses